-You can also sort items by selecting 20, 50, or 100 below the result table.
+You can choose the number of items to display by selecting 20, 50, or 100 below the table.

 Click Generate Report button to open the Configure Report dialog box.
 See Create a Vulnerabilities Report for more information.

 Click the icon to bookmark an item for quick access.
 Clicking the icon on the secondary menu shows the bookmarked items and provides links to them.

 From the Vulnerabilities list view, select the filters you want to apply.

 - Select Save View > Save as.

 - Select Share View if you want to share your view with other users.

 To select a configured view